HEALTH CONCERNS

 September 5, 2019

 Many women and men are suffering needlessly from hormonal imbalance every single day.
-Whether its painful periods that require medication and time off work for severe cramps or mood swings, acne , and sleepless nights, none of these symptoms are normal.
-They all indicate some type of hormone imbalance that can typically be corrected through diet, exercise, and supplementation.
+Whether it's painful periods that require medication and time off work, acne , or sleepless nights, none of these symptoms are normal.
+They all indicate some type of hormonal imbalance that can typically be corrected through diet, exercise, and supplementation.
 A hormonal imbalance test can help identify this.

-Over 9 months, we addressed her high levels of cortisol at night, lowered inflammatory markers with changes to her diet, healed her digestive dysfunction, and added in supplements to help stimulate natural production of estrogen and progesterone while replenishing certain micronutrients.
-Her period finally returned, and at 27 years young, she was no longer worried about if she would ever be able to have a healthy cycle and have children in her future.
+Over nine months, we addressed her high levels of cortisol at night, lowered inflammatory markers with changes to her diet, healed her digestive dysfunction, and added supplements to help stimulate natural production of estrogen and progesterone while replenishing certain micronutrients.
+Her period finally returned, and at 27 years young, she was no longer worried about her cycle.

-Not everyone’s symptoms will be the same though, and yes, men can have hormonal imbalances, too!
+Not everyone’s symptoms of hormonal imbalance will be the same.
 Symptoms of a hormone issue vary in their intensity and severity.
 You may experience one or all of the below.

 • Bloating